acavella/cavella-blog/blog/2022-12-11-what-is-this-a-new-look.md

 tags: [tutorials]
 ---

 If you look back through my post history, you'll notice approximately 10 months since my previous post.
-I don't know about you, but I always have such great intentions for my personal site.
-In my head I have grand visions of sharing technical insights, how-tos, projects, and sometimes my opinions as these grand long-form posts.
+I don't know about you, but I always have such great intentions for my personal site. <!-- truncate -->In my head I have grand visions of sharing technical insights, how-tos, projects, and sometimes my opinions as these grand long-form posts.
 However, as reality sets in I found myself with little time left to put together a long form posts.

 ## [Future Posts](https://github.com/acavella/cavella.com/blob/main/_posts/2022-12-11-a-new-look.md#future-posts)